 The electrical cue has been the major concern for animal welfare (Campbell et al. 2019).
 However, it is likely that this is only an acute livestock stressor, or short-term stress response.
 Short-term stress is common (e.g., minor injuries, interactions with unfamiliar animals or people) and has limited long term consequences as animals are able to cope or return to normal levels of stress on their own (Lee et al. 2018).
 The greatest hazard in a VF system may be related to possible chronic stress, which could occur when an animal is unable to successfully navigate a boundary zone.
 Stress responses are more likely to occur if the association between the auditory and electrical cues breaks down or if fences are overly complex.
 Chronic stress occurs when an animal is unable to cope with the new stress load and cannot return to their normal stress level (Seyle 1976; Moberg 1985).
-Chronic stress affects livestock operations by negatively impacting livestock health (Moberg 1985; Chen et al. 2015; Brown and Vosloo 2017), weight gain (Cooke 2014; Fernandez-Novo et al. 2020), and reproduction (Dobson and Smith 2000, Dobson et al. 2001; Von Borell et al 2007; Café et al. 2011; Kumar et al. 2012; Fernandez-Novo et al. 2020).
+Chronic stress affects livestock operations by negatively impacting livestock health1, weight gain2, and reproduction3 (Moberg 19851; Chen et al. 20151; Brown and Vosloo 20171; Cooke 20142; Fernandez-Novo et al. 20202; Dobson and Smith 20003, Dobson et al. 20013; Von Borell et al. 20073; Café et al. 20113; Kumar et al. 20123; Fernandez-Novo et al. 20203).
 Predictability and controllability limit both chronic and acute stress in livestock (Lee et al. 2018).
-In a VF system, ensuring livestock are properly trained and the association is predictable, controllable, and consistent is important to limiting the production and animal welfare consequences due to chronic stress.
+In a VF system, ensuring livestock are properly trained and the association is predictable, controllable, and consistent is important to limit the animal welfare consequences due to chronic stress.